Food Relationship

 2. Reduce or Cut Out Stimulants

-Stimulants, such as caffeine in coffee, tea and energy drinks, can disrupt your sleep patterns and lead to late-night cravings.
-It stimulates your nervous system and can keep you awake for much longer than you would like.
-This can pushing back your normal sleep time.
+Stimulants can easily disrupt your sleep patterns and lead to late-night cravings.
+Caffeine (mainly in coffee, black, green and white tea) stimulates your nervous system and keeps you awake if you’d rather sleep.
+This can push back your normal sleep time.
 Plus, the extra awake time can lead to increased hunger.

 Additionally, caffeine can cause an energy crash after it wears off.
 And that can lead to feelings of tiredness and triggering the body’s desire for quick energy.
 Thus often increases late-night cravings for sugary or processed foods.
 While 1/2 the caffeine may take 4-6h to clear out of the body, in some cases it takes up to 12h.
 And this can contribute to increased anxiety, digestive issues, in addition to cravings.